elementary/website/docs/code/getting-started.md

       <custom>
          <value key="x-appcenter-color-primary">#603461</value>
          <value key="x-appcenter-color-primary-text">rgb(255, 255, 255)</value>
+         <value key="x-appcenter-suggested-price">5</value>
       </custom>

 You can specificy colors here in either Hexidecimal or RGB.
 The background color will automatically be given a slight gradient in your app's banner.

+You can also specify a suggested price in whole USD.
+Remember though that AppCenter is a pay-what-you-want store.
+This is not a price floor.
+Users will still be able to choose any price they like, including 0.

 ## Legal Stuff {#legal-stuff}